Philanthropy

 Participation does not increase through programs alone.

-It requires sustained investment in people, capability, partnerships and systems.
+It requires investment in the capability, coordination, workforce and partnerships that make participation possible.

 Disability Sports Australia follows Pay What It Takes principles, recognising that lasting participation outcomes require investment not only in delivery, but also in the coordination, capability and infrastructure that make delivery possible.